aday2418/aday2418/README.md

 #### ✨ 📄 **PortfolioGPT - Your AI Resume Expert**
 **Repo**: [PortfolioGPT](https://github.com/aday2418/portfolioGPT)
 An AI chatbot chatbot that specializes in knowledge of your resume.
-Use it to display on your portfolio website and help imprese recruiters
+Use it to display on your portfolio website and help impress recruiters

 🛠️ *Tech*: React, Next.js, Supabase, OpenAI API
 🔗 *Sneak Peak*: [Screenshot]()